 Did you find this exercise useful?
 What did you learn?
+Lets go around the group so we can all share.

 Have each participant discuss her experiences.

 If they did not do the exercise, ask about the barriers to doing it.
 How can they overcome them?
 Is there something they can do that might be easier to try out first?
 Encourage participants to continue to challenge their body-related concerns.